Texas Longhorns football under Mack Brown

 William Mack Brown (born August 27, 1951) is the former head coach of the University of Texas Longhorn football team.
 During his tenure, the Texas Longhorns football team under Mack Brown had a winning record in 15 of 16 seasons.

 Brown's Longhorns won the 2005 National Championship and seven of their ten bowl games.
 In 2006, he was awarded the Paul "Bear" Bryant Award for "Coach of the Year".

 Prior to coaching at Texas, Brown coached at Appalachian State, Tulane, and North Carolina.
+(Notably, he coached North Carolina again following his time at Texas.)

 Brown is credited with revitalizing North Carolina football program, and his tenure at Texas is the most successful for a head coach at the school in the 21st century to date.

 Brown's move to Texas

 While Brown informed his North Carolina team and the media that he had no plans to leave North Carolina for the recently vacated job at the University of Texas, he was soon identified (over the objections of Longhorn Athletic Director DeLoss Dodds) by the Texas search committee as one of only two men they were interested in hiring.
 At the time, the Tar Heels had just completed their most successful season in years.
 The 1997 Tar Heels notched a 10–1 record—only the third 10-win regular season in school history.
 They were slated to appear in the Gator Bowl for the second year in a row—only their second (or third) New Year's Day bowl game since the Justice era.
 They were also all but assured of their highest final ranking in the AP Poll in half a century.

 On December 2, 1997, Brown was contacted while at the ACC's football banquet in Atlanta.
 He agreed to meet with the hiring committee, which included Dodds, Texas coaching legend Darrell Royal, several former Texas players, and several important boosters, most notably Tom Hicks (owner of the Dallas Stars and Texas Rangers), who donated time, energy and the use of his private jet corps to the coaching search that also included an exploratory meeting with Northwestern's Gary Barnett in Chicago.

 Brown met the committee on December 3 in the Four Seasons hotel in Atlanta.

 The committee was impressed with Brown and Dodds offered him the job on the spot.
 The offer included a sizable pay raise to about $750,000 a year (which could climb to as high as $1 million with incentives), and a similar amount to recruit assistant coaches.

 Brown tentatively accepted, but wanted to speak with North Carolina athletics director Dick Baddour and the North Carolina football team before making an official decision.
 The following day Brown met with Baddour, who had been told by the Chancellor to offer Brown a ten-year contract, as Brown relates in his autobiography: